harbour/core/utils/hbmk2/doc/hbmk2.it.md

   - Regular Harbour compiler options are also accepted as is\.
 \(see them with \-harbourhelp option\)
   - hbmk\.hbc option file in hbmk2 directory is always processed if it exists\.
 On \*nix platforms ~/\.harbour, /etc/harbour, &lt;base&gt;/etc/harbour, &lt;base&gt;/etc are checked \(in that order\) before the hbmk2 directory\.
-  - hbmk\.hbm make script in current directory is always processed if it exists\.
+  - se esistente, lo script make hbmk\.hbm nella cartella corrente è sempre processato
   - Using forwards slashes is recommended in option values as directory separator, but backslashes are also equally accepted\.
   - Filters are accepted in each \.hbc line and most options\.
 Filters can be combined using '&amp;' \(and\), '|' \(or\) operators, negated by '\!' operator and grouped by parentheses\.
 Ex\.: \{win\}, \{gcc\}, \{linux|darwin\}, \{win&amp;\!pocc\}, \{\(win|linux\)&amp;\!watcom\}, \{unix&amp;mt&amp;gui\}, \-cflag=\{win\}\-DMYDEF, \-stop\{dos\}, \-stop\{\!allwin\}